 Making the Wrong Moves - 7 Things You Wrongly Recycle

-Many households, especially today, are more conscientious about what they put in their recycling bin.
+Many households, especially today, are more conscientious about what they put in their recycling garbage container.
 It’s great that the effort is being made, but often items are placed in there without checking if they actually can be recycled.

 Whether you choose to rent a 4-yard dumpster or you choose to go the more traditional route of using your local bin, the whole point of recycling is to reduce the amount of waste that goes to landfill, so it’s important we make sure we’re doing it right.
 Landfills might be a destined place for waste, but that doesn’t mean we should be careless about what goes in them.
 Here are 7 things you might be recycling wrong:

 1. Greasy Pizza BoxesYou might have been separating your cardboard from your food waste, but did you know that putting a greasy pizza box in with the rest of your recycling can actually contaminate the whole batch?
 The grease from the pizza can seep into other materials and make them unable to be recycled.
 What you should do with greasy pizza boxes is tear them up and put them in with your food waste.

 2. StyrofoamStyrofoam is not recyclable, but often people will try to recycle it anyway.
 The problem is that styrofoam is not biodegradable, so it will just sit in a landfill for years and years.
 If you have styrofoam, the best thing to do is to reuse it if you can or throw it away.
 On the other hand, if you really want to recycle it, there are some companies that will accept it, but you might have to do some research to find one.